-A 36 year former Orange County Register employee was fired in October from her job as an advertising account executive.
+A 36 year former newspaper employee fired in October from her job as an advertising account executive.
 The terminated employee recently filed a lawsuit against the parent company of the newspaper, alleging age discrimination.

 A California age discrimination lawsuit conducted by an experienced attorney can help correct the wrong done by illegal age discrimination.

 The employee, who is 53 years old, states that she was fired without good cause and after she had amassed a good employment record, including success meeting sales quota expectations for the majority of her career.

 The account executive’s supervisor at the Orange County Register stated that she was fired from her job due to subpar performance.
 The employee started working at the Orange County Register in September of 1977.
 The employee pointed to a 1996 performance evaluation which labeled her as an “employee who knew more about the Register than her peers” and enabling her to successfully solve problems and accomplish work objectives.

 In a subsequent performance evaluation, from 2003, she was described as a “grand register ambassador.”

 In her role as an advertising account executive the worker earned between $93,000 and $123,000 per year.
 She claims that newer management made up false criticisms so they could build and a construct case that indicated she was performing poorly.

 The terminated employee calculated that her termination cost almost $900,000 in future benefits and earnings.
 The worker is hopeful that her case will appear in front of a jury and they will agree that her employer’s claim of performance problems was pretext.